knu/yoursearch/README.md

 Sinatra.
 You can run it on your local host to improve your browser experience with search.

+## List of Plugins

+Currently the following plugins are implemented:

+- Twitter

+    Jump instantly to a specified user, search on Twitter, or search using Topsy.

 ## Author

 Copyright (c) 2014 Akinori MUSHA.